Nuclear Magnetic Relaxation Time near Compensation Temperature in Ferrimagnetic Insulator: Results: Nuclear Magnetic Relaxation due to the Raman Process

-with $g$-factor on $\nu$-sites being given by $\gfac_\nu$ and the nuclear spin $\vec{I_i}$ on $i$-site.
-If the system is isotropic and the quantization axes of nuclear and electron are identical, we cannot obtain the relaxation within the linearized approximation.
-The misalignment of quantization axes and/or the dipole-dipole interactions between an electronic and a nuclear spins will induce the relaxation called Raman process\cite{moriya56,mitchell57,beeman68}.
-The interactions among magnons are also the source of relaxation, e.g., three magnon process\cite{moriya56,mitchell57,beeman68}.
-Below, we will focus on the Raman process induced by the misalignment.
-This will be enough to find some characteristics of $T_1$ near $T_0$.
-A critical exponent with respect to $T$ of $T_1$ is beyond the scope of this study and will be discussed elsewhere.
-When the quantization axis of nucleus is deviated by $\theta$ in angle from that of electron, the following components are reduced from Eq. (\ref{cont}) reduces to the following component
+with the $g$-factor on $\nu$-sites being given by $\gfac_\nu$ and the nuclear spin $\vec{I_i}$ on $i$-site.
+If the system is isotropic and the quantization axes of the nucleus and electron are identical, we cannot obtain relaxation within the linearized approximation.
+Misalignment of the quantization axes--and/or the dipole-dipole interactions between electronic and nuclear spins--will induce relaxation due to the Raman process\cite{moriya56,mitchell57,beeman68}.
+Interactions among magnons also cause relaxation, e.g., through the three magnon-process\cite{moriya56,mitchell57,beeman68}.
+Below, we focus on the Raman process induced by misalignment.
+This is sufficient to enable us to find some of the characteristics of $T_1$ near $T_0$.
+The critical exponent of $T_1$ is beyond the scope of this study and will be discussed elsewhere.
+When the quantization axis of nucleus deviates by an angle $\theta$ from that of the electron, Eq. (\ref{cont}) reduces to the following component